leomrtns/leomrtns.github.io/index.md

 intro:
   - excerpt: "Below you will find links to other pages with code, documentation, and technical notes for bioinformatics and computational evolutionary biology software."
 title_code:
-  - title: "Software and Code{: .notice--primary}"
+  - title: "Software and Code"
   - excerpt: "Full packages or code collections I've developed; most are published, while a few are still under development"
 featrow_code:
   - image_path: /assets/images/logo_guenomu.png
     alt: "guenomu"